vipulgupta2048/firedocs/Discover Firecamp/Project Management/Managing projects and modules.md

 - **Delete**: To delete a project/module/request/file, go into the menu > select `Delete` option.
 Click the `delete` button in the box that appears to delete the project/module/request/file

-- **Env Snippets**: To view and modify environmental snippets associated with the specific project, go into the menu > select the `Env Snippets` option.
-Read more about Environmental Snippets on Firecamp.
+- **Env Snippets**: To view and modify environment snippets associated with the specific project, go into the menu > select the `Env Snippets` option.
+Read more about Environment Snippets on Firecamp.

 - **Export**: Firecamp export projects in JSON format.
 To export a project, go into the menu > select the `Export` option.
 In the dialog box that opens, specify where the file needs to be saved and click the `Save` button.